 Where we see it today: SaaS companies are a great example of bubbly stocks trading at nosebleed valuations.
-While they promised and delivered high revenue growth in 2020, they’re often not nearly so profitable (yet) to justify valuations.
+While they promised and delivered high revenue growth in 2020 and 2021, they’re often not nearly so profitable (yet) to justify valuations.
 It’s a similar story for cryptocurrency, the Coinbase IPO, unprofitable car-hire services such as Uber and Lyft and more.
-Like those pro gamblers, smart investors just don’t see good odds in many similar ventures.
+Like those pro gamblers, smart investors don’t see good odds in many similar ventures.

 5. Stock valuations in the top percentiles

 During the last phases of a stock bubble, the prices are all out of proportion to reality.
 Valuations are in the highest percentiles, as measured historically.
 By measuring on a relative basis, you get a better sense of how things match up to the bubbles of the past and whether a solid bull run is more likely to burst or continue, albeit with a more modest sense of “animal spirits.”

 It’s important to recognize that a price rise alone is not sufficient to say something is in a bubble.
 A stock can rise 100 percent and not be in a bubble if its underlying fundamentals have improved significantly.
 Or if we start from a low valuation (for example, from the bottom of the pandemic) and then measure after a solid bull run, we’re sure to get gaudy figures that might make you think of a bubble.